bobpoekert/aro/doc/design.markdown

             * if object is in qual's object set:
                 * decrement the counter for the object in the qual's object set
                 * if the counter <= 0, remove the object from the set

+Inheritance is entirely static (the compiler just groups all the when clauses together).
+Normally inheritance is asking for trouble, but because our data dependencies and effects are explicit (because they're expressed as relations) we can know at compile-time whether two when clauses overlap (effect one or more of the same variables when one or more of the same data dependencies change).
+So we can cause compliation to fail if a subclass could contradict its superclass in any case.